 |Additional Information (Assessment)

 ||Provide details of the Components of Assessment used and their relative weights as percentages

 Written = 40%

 Assessments will cover the five learning objectives, although the specific details and focus of the assessment items will be flexible to ensure the topics are current and of relevance/importance in this field of study and adaptable to class sizes.

-LO1 and LO2 will be assessed through an individual written assignment submission.
-This may develop from a group activity which will itself demonstrate LO5.
+LO3 and LO4 will be assessed through an individual written assignment submission.

-LO3 and LO4 will be assessed through interrogation of evidence and policy making via separate online asynchronous peer to peer discussions.
+LO1, LO2 and LO5 will be assessed through interrogation of evidence and policy making via separate online asynchronous peer to peer discussions and reflection.